+The com.sybase.jdbc4.jdbc.ConnectionPoolDataSource class is provided to interact with connection pooling implementations.
 When you use ConnectionPoolDataSource, pool implementations listen to the PooledConnection.
-The implementation is notified when a user closes the connection, or if the user has an error that destroys the connection.
+The implementation is notified when you close the connection, or if you have an error that destroys the connection.
 At this point, the pool implementation decides what to do with the PooledConnection.